-- B-lines represent any increased density (scarring, water, pus, blood or protein) in the lung parenchyma or alveoli just deep to the visceral pleura.
+B-lines represent any increased density (scarring, water, pus, blood, or protein) in the alveoli or interstitium immediately deep to the visceral pleura.
 Instead of being reflected/deflected from aerated lung, the ultrasound waves penetrate the denser tissue, reverberate in that space then return to the transducer.
-This produces a commet-like artifact from the pleura to the bottom of the screen that moves with respirations.
+This produces a comet-like artifact from the pleura to the bottom of the screen that moves with respirations.

 Take Home Point